 Since trombones typically have shiny and smooth surfaces, it is important to clean them with soft cloths.
 Those made from microfibers, such as eyeglass cleaning cloths, and those with high thread counts will clean the trombone without scratching surfaces.
 Rough cloths and towels should be avoided.

 In addition to cleaning the trombone with a cloth, a cleaning snake and mouthpiece brush are also required.
 A cleaning snake consists of a long, flexible tube with a scrubber on each end, and the mouthpiece brush resembles a typical cleaning brush.
 The cleaning snake is used during baths to remove grime inside the trombone's tubing.
 It is much more effective at removing dirt and grime than water and detergent alone.
-The mouthpiece brush is used to regularly clean the instrument's mouthpiece, to insure it plays well and to insure proper hygiene for the player.
+The mouthpiece brush is used to regularly clean the instrument's mouthpiece, to ensure it plays well and to ensure proper hygiene for the player.

 To keep a trombone in good playing condition, it should be cleaned daily, or at the very least, after each playing session.
 Daily cleanings take only a few minutes and can be performed with a cloth and mouthpiece brush.
 Everyday cleaning removes dirt and grime from the contact — or outer — surfaces, including the mouthpiece.
 Daily cleanings are performed by pushing and pulling the mouthpiece brush in and out of the mouthpiece, and then wiping the trombone with a cloth.